Under Medieval Hungary & the Ottoman Empire

 There are several possible explanations for the drastic rise of anti-Semitism following WWI.
 Hungary lost two-thirds of its territory after the war in 1920, which meant that suddenly it became a predominantly ethnic Hungarian country – previously, only about half of the population was Hungarian, with meaningful Romanian, Slovakian, German, and Serbian minorities.
 The government no longer depended politically on Jews to tilt the ethnic scale toward a Hungarian majority.

 Low and mid-level Hungarian civil servants, who were nearly all Christian and who now fell outside the borders of the mother country, flooded impoverished Budapest and blamed Jews for the lack of jobs, claiming that Jews held too many middle-class positions.
-The fact that much of the leadership of Hungary's short-lived Soviet-style republic in 1919 consisted of Jews just worsened things (it didn't matter that the well-off "capitalist" Jews were also persecuted by that regime).
+The fact that much of the leadership of Hungary's short-lived Soviet-style republic in 1919 consisted of Jews added insult to injury (it didn't matter that plenty of well-off "capitalist" Jews were also persecuted by that regime).
 This resentment led to the Numerus Clausus Law of 1920, which capped the proportion of Jews in universities across Hungary at six percent.

-The 1930s saw a political shift to the right, although these governments weren't yet as extreme as under Chancellor Dollfus and Schuschnigg in neighboring Austria.
-It is generally accepted among historians today that regent Miklós Horthy, Hungary's leader between WWI and WWII, was an incompetent and gullible politician, but not a rabid anti-Semite.
-Like others, he hoped that with Hitler's support, Hungary would be able to regain its territories, the loss of which was, and still is today, viewed as a national tragedy.
+The 1930s saw a political shift to the right, although these governments weren't as extreme as those of Chancellor Dollfus and Schuschnigg in neighboring Austria.
+It is generally accepted by historians today that regent Miklós Horthy, Hungary's leader between WWI and WWII, was an incompetent and gullible politician, but not a rabid anti-Semite.
+Like others, he hoped that with Hitler's support, Hungary would be able to regain at least some of its territories, the loss of which was, and still is today, viewed as a national tragedy (also by Jewish Hungarians, naturally).

 Four anti-Semitic laws were introduced between 1938 and 1942, which ultimately deprived Jews of their property and most basic human rights.
-At the same time, despite constant pressure from Nazi Germany, Horthy refused to go further.
+At the same time, despite constant pressure from Nazi Germany, Horthy refused to deport Hungarian Jews and Hungary was viewed as a relatively safe haven by Jewish refugees fleeing other countries in Europe.
 Events turned truly tragic after March 1944, when the German army occupied Hungary (Hungary was a German ally, but the Germans worried that it might switch sides as they were losing the war).

 In less than two months, 437,000 Jews were deported from the Hungarian countryside to the concentration camp in Auschwitz where most of them were killed.
 The deportations were willingly executed by the local Hungarian gendarmerie under the orders of the government, which was being pressured by the Nazi leadership in Germany.

 In Budapest, Jews were initially quarantined in so-called starred houses and then, in November of 1944, herded into a makeshift ghetto inside the Jewish Quarter.
-The ghetto's walls ran along Dohány Street, Károly körút, Király Street, and Kertész Street.
+The ghetto's walls ran along Dohány utca, Károly körút, Király utca, and Kertész utca.
 Thousands died there of hunger and epidemics before the Soviet troops liberated the ghetto in January, 1945.
+Crucially, this meant that most Jews in Budapest escaped the deportations.

 During World War II, Jewish men were prohibited from serving in the regular Hungarian army; instead, they were part of so-called labor service units (munkaszolgálat) that were responsible for digging trenches, building roads, and carrying equipment.
 The commanders of these units were often known anti-Semites who made a habit of torturing and killing people.
 Members of the labor service were malnourished and without proper clothing – they weren't entitled to a military uniform – and thousands of them died in service, especially those deployed on the Eastern Front.
 Brutal as it was, being in the labor service offered a protection from the deportations.